cogcommscience-lab/bad_news_bias/headline_scoring/README.md

 		- Second 300 are NHA
 		- Third 300 are PLA
 		- Fourth 300 are PHA
+- Score using ANEW (see below)
 	- From output, select headlines for each cell based on score, and face validity.
 Lightly edit for clarity.
 	- See `headlines.csv`

+# How to Score Headlines

 ## Scoring using ANEW
 ### Dependencies